Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: is globally simple for and

-Next we derive the row partial sums for specific sets of row in the general case.
+As with the columns, we state several lemmas used to derive the row partial sums for specific sets of rows.

 \begin{lem} Let $H(n;5)$ be the base array generated via the Dinitz and Wanless construction \cite{dinitz2017}.
-The non-empty entries of this array are exactly those detailed in \cref{tab:Hn5rowentries}, positioned such that in each row $r$, a horizontal block of three entries begins at cell $(r, r+1)$ and a horizontal block of two entries begins at cell $(r, r+h)$, with both sequences proceeding from right to left. \end{lem}
+The non-empty entries of this array are exactly those detailed in \cref{tab:Hn5rowentries}, positioned such that in each row $r$, two consecutive entries start at cell $(r, r+h-1)$ and three consecutive entries start at cell $(r, r-1)$. \end{lem}